How to Create a Faux Leather Effect

 Everyone loves leather.
-Its used for our clothing, fashion and furniture.
-With a very simple technique, you will be able to give your walls the appearance of rich textured leather.
+It’s used for our clothing, accessories, and furniture.
+With this very simple faux leather technique, you will be able to give your walls the appearance of rich textured leather.

 Prepare your room by applying a base coat of your choice.
 Allow the base coat to dry a complete 24 hours before applying the glaze.